kirkbowers/sphec/README.md

 To see more verbose output showing the hierarchy of all contexts and examples run, use the `-v` flag.

 If you want to run only one particular spec file, pass the path to the file as an argument to `sphec`.
-Likewise, if you want to only run the tests in a particular directory, pass the path to the directory and it will run all specs named *_spec.php in that and all subdirectories.
+Likewise, if you want to only run the tests in a particular directory, pass the path to the directory and it will run all specs named `*_spec.sphec` and `*_spec.php` in that and all subdirectories.

 ## Different scopes:  Context, Setup, and Example